 There’s a reason why the ANCHEER electric mountain bike is so popular among budget shoppers.
 Actually, satisfied owners cite several noteworthy features.

 Whether you’re commuting to work or exploring the local trail network, you can rely on the 24-speed gear system for maximum performance.
 With a top speed of 20 miles per hour, this ANCHEER electric bike is just as home on hills as it is riding through city streets.
 A thumb throttle quickly brings the bike up to a faster speed when you need it.

 Choose between five levels of pedal assistance to ride smarter and longer, depending on the day’s itinerary.
 Blue Spark has a 36-volt 10.4Ah battery that delivers an estimated mileage range of up to 25 miles on throttle mode and 43 miles on pedal assist mode.
-A 350-watt brushless motor provides the necessary power while keeping the affordable mountain bike’s price tag in check.
+A 350-watt brushless motor provides the necessary power while keeping the bike’s price tag in check.